-Employees may obtain a medical exemption to the COVID vaccine pursuant to the Americans with Disabilities Act.
-42 U.S. Code § 12112 states in part: "No covered entity shall discriminate against a qualified individual on the basis of disability in regard to job application procedures, the hiring, advancement, or discharge of employees, employee compensation, job training, and other terms, conditions, and privileges of employment."
-Both public and private colleges and universities are subject to the requirements of the Americans with Disabilities Act (ADA) and/or its sister statute, the Rehabilitation Act of 1973.
+Employees may obtain a medical exemption to the Covid vaccine pursuant to the Americans with Disabilities Act.
+42 U.S. Code § 12112 states in part: "No covered entity shall discriminate against a qualified individual on the basis of disability in regard to job application procedures, the hiring, advancement, or discharge of employee compensation, job training, and other terms, conditions, and privileges of employment."
+Both public and private colleges and universities are subject to the requirements of the Americans with Disabilities Act (ADA) and/or its sister statute the Rehabilitation Act of 1973.

-Unlike a religious-belief exemption, you can't write your own medical exemption letter.
+Unlike a religious belief exemption, you can't write your own medical exemption letter.
 You will need documentation signed by a medical professional.
-The most robust and defensible documentation will indicate that you have a medical condition that is listed as a known potential hazard related to the COVID vaccine.
-Despite claims by the CDC that the mRNA vaccines are safe for almost everyone, including those with underlying health conditions, no significant testing has been done on people who are not in what is, essentially, perfect health.
-For this reason, many doctors will consider writing medical exemptions for a range of conditions including weakened immune systems; autoimmune conditions; cancer, chronic lung diseases, including COPD, asthma, interstitial lung disease, cystic fibrosis, and pulmonary hypertension; dementia or other neurological conditions; diabetes (type 1 or type 2); heart conditions; liver disease; overweight or obesity; pregnancy; and a history of smoking either in the past or currently; to name just a few.
+The most robust and defensible documentation will indicate that you have a medical condition that is listed as a known potential hazard related to the Covid vaccine.
+Some common conditions listed by the Centers for Disease Control (CDC) include weakened immune systems, autoimmune conditions, cancer, chronic lung diseases, including COPD, asthma, interstitial lung disease, cystic fibrosis, and pulmonary hypertension, dementia or other neurological conditions, diabetes (type 1 or type 2), heart conditions, liver disease, overweight or obesity, pregnancy and a history of smoking either in the past or currently, to name just a few.

 In the matter of Ruggiero v.
 Mount Nittany Med.
-Ctr., the court upheld a medical exemption to mandatory vaccination (not related to COVID).
-In that case, the employee provided a doctor's note stating she had a history of allergies, suffered from "severe anxiety," and had eosinophilic esophagitis, which limits her ability to perform certain life activities such as eating, sleeping, and engaging in social interactions.
+Ctr., the court upheld a medical exemption to mandatory vaccination (not related to Covid).
+In that case, the employee provided a doctor note stating she had a history of allergies, suffered from "severe anxiety," and had eosinophilic esophagitis, which limits her ability to perform certain life activities such as eating, sleeping and engaging in social interactions.

 You can and should feel free to "shop around" for a medical professional if your current physician will not supply the necessary document.
-Doctors routinely have differences of opinions, and getting a second opinion on this issue is clearly within your rights.
+Doctors routinely have differences of opinions and getting a second opinion on this issue is clearly within your rights.
 You need not disclose to your employer that a different doctor declined to write a medical exemption letter for you.
-Physician consultations via Zoom have become quite commonplace, and one would suspect that amenable physicians for this purpose would pop up much as they did for writing prescriptions for medical marijuana.
+Physician consultations via zoom has become quite commonplace and one would suspect that amenable physicians for this purpose would pop up quite like they did for writing prescriptions for medical marijuana.

-Members of the armed forces may also consider a medical exemption.
-The Department of the Army uses directorate 40-562, which states at section 2-6: "Medical exemptions.
+Members of the Armed Forces may also consider a medical exemption.
+The Department of the Army uses directorate 40-562 which states at section 2-6: "Medical exemptions.
 A medical exemption includes any medical contraindication relevant to a specific vaccine or other medication.
 Health care providers will determine a medical exemption based on the health of the vaccine candidate and the nature of the immunization under consideration.
 Medical exemptions may be temporary (up to 365 days) or permanent."
 Further, personnel separating or retiring from the Army within 180 days are exempt from mandatory vaccines if they contact their commanders, produce an approved separation or retirement order, and request exemption; however, again, exceptions may exist to this policy.